joshualixin1/training/README.md

 some descripton!

 # some change
-# ssh key add fixed!
+# ssh key add fixed!!!!